keshavbasanwal/myBookLibrary/README.md

 - Without Conscience: The Disturbing World of Psychopaths
 - Snakes in Suits by Robert D. Hare
 - The Moon is a harsh Mistress by Robert A. Heinlein
-- The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman
--
--
 - Cat's cradle
 - The Constitution of Liberty By Friedrich Hayek
 - Leviathan By Thomas Hobbes